oracle/cloud-native-devops-workshop/db-devops/CloudNative200.md

 - Once your Identity Domain is set, enter your User Name and Password and click **Sign In**

-    ***NOTE:*** For this lab you will be acting as the Database Developer ***Roland Dubois***.
-As with the previous lab, if you are not able to support multiple users, login as a supported user, and assume the “logical” identify of Roland Dubois, the Datbase Developer.
+    ***NOTE:*** For this lab you will be **acting as** the Database Developer ***Roland Dubois***.
+As with the previous lab, if you are not able to support multiple users, login as a supported user, and assume the “logical” identify of Roland Dubois, the Database Developer.

     ![](images/200/image006.png)